gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 them links against the corresponding EPID/DCAP secret-provisioning library at build time.

+If the server is run without additional command-line arguments, it uses the default RA-TLS verification logic that compares `MRENCLAVE`, `MRSIGNER`, `ISV_PROD_ID` and `ISV_SVN` against the corresponding `RA_TLS_*` environment variables.
+To run the server with its own verification logic, execute it with four additional command-line arguments (see the examples below).

 Because this example builds and uses debug SGX enclaves (`sgx.debug` is set to `true`), we use environment variable `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE=1`.
 Note that in production environments, you must *not* use this option!